 Step 5 - Provide the mapping information

 After the previous 3 steps, the process for mapping the database fields to the cabinet folder indexes is performed.
 Fields are selected from the database with the pull down list labeled “DB Field List”.
-Cabinet folder indexes are selected from the pull down list labeled “SAFE Indexes”.
+PSIsafe folder indexes are selected from the pull down list labeled “PSIsafe Indexes”.
 When the “Add Link” button is clicked, a connection is made between the database field and the cabinet index.
 This is displayed in the table below the pull down lists.
 At least one of the database fields must be unique.
 When it is linked to a cabinet index, the Primary Key checkbox above the Add Link button must be checked.
 This will be the field used to search for folders and either update or create them.
 Only one primary key index is allowed per setup.

 Step 6 – Optional Synching Parameters

-If the database being used to link to Cabinet NG has a large number of records, it is best to only update the cabinet folder indexes that have changed since the last time the Synchronizer was run.
+If the database being used to link to PSIsafe has a large number of records, it is best to only update the cabinet folder indexes that have changed since the last time the Synchronizer was run.
 The database must support this by providing a date modified field.
 This field is changed to reflect the last time the database record was modified.
 The timer interval field is used to set the number of minutes between synchronizations when

 Step 7 – Operating Synchronizer